 From the 10 June 2010 there was a requirement for LSCBs to publish anonymised SCR Overview Reports together with the Executive Summary for any reviews commissioned after this date.

 Whenever a SCR is carried out the TSCB will produce and publish an Executive Summary of the full report on this website.
-The most recent review is available to download below while older reviews can be found on the Review Archive page.
+The TSCB has not published any reviews in the last 12 months.
+Previously published reviews can be found on the Review Archive page.

 All documents open in a new window.
 Need more help with documents?
 View the Document Help page.